Skip to main content

 Gastronomy as a Parisian art of living

 These dishes tell a story: that of a city where people take the time to eat, where lunch is a ritual and where the quality of ingredients matters as much as the recipe.
-For buyers settling in Paris, proximity to a good food market, an artisan bakery and neighbourhood bistrots is an integral part of the quality of life they seek.
+For buyers settling in Paris, proximity to a good food market, an artisan bakery and neighbourhood bistros is an integral part of the quality of life they seek.

 It is, in fact, a criterion our property hunters take into account in their searches: the commercial and gastronomic environment of a neighbourhood is inseparable from the value of a property.